What Kshama Stands For

 Kshama pledges to take only the average worker’s wage, as she did in her decade on the Seattle City Council.
 Democrats and Republicans in Congress make nearly $200,000 a year and are completely out of touch with regular working people.
 Kshama will donate the rest of her six-figure salary to support strikes, worker organizing, and social movements.

-Billionaires and multimillionaires are making obscene profits at the expense of workers.
-We need guaranteed good union jobs for all.
 Unions are the key tool workers have to fight the bosses for the things we desperately need.
 Organize the unorganized—unionize Amazon and every workplace!

 We need representatives in Congress who unambiguously fight for working people and actively support unionization and strikes.
 As a City Councilmember in Seattle, Kshama used her office to build the workers’ movement, including winning historic victories for workers and by donating tens of thousands from her salary to support strike and unionization efforts.
-Unlike the Democrats who voted to break the railroad workers’ strike in 2022, Kshama will stand unapologetically with union members and all working people.

 We need to build a fighting workers’ movement that arms itself with clear, bold demands and is prepared to go on strike to win them.
 We don’t need more representatives in Congress who pay lip service to workers’ rights and then stab us in the back as the progressive Democrats did with the railroad workers.
 Instead they need representatives who will go all out to fight for their interests, actively support strikes, and use their platform to help organize and strengthen them.
 We need to repeal Right to Work and every anti-union law nationwide, and build a movement to win the PRO Act.